RandyJudkins/WorkerProxy/README.md

 ## Password
 You need to replace the password in the code.
 ## Warnings
+- This script may contain lots of bugs.
-The scipt is only used for academic purpose.
+- The scipt is only used for academic purpose.
 Please do not use it illegally.
 ## Recommendations
 - [Cloudflare Workers docs](https://developers.cloudflare.com/workers)
 - [Cloudflare Workers settings](https://developers.cloudflare.com/workers/platform/settings)